anoopkcn/obsidian-reference-map/README.md

 `PMID:<id>`| PubMed/Medline|`PMID:19872477`
 `PMCID:<id>`| PubMed Central|`PMCID:2323736`
 `URL:<url>`| URL from sites|`URL:https://arxiv.org/abs/2106.15928v1`
+`@<citekey>`| [Zotero](https://www.zotero.org/) citekey|`@smith2019attention`

+*Enable this feature from the settings.
+Note that one has to provide a BiBTex CSL JSON file to enable this feature.
+Onece enabled the plugin can recogonize the pandoc citation format.

 ### Dynamic Reference List
 The Reference Map view can also be configured to show a list of references that correspond to the filename of the note or frontmatter keywords.
 Check out the settings tab to configure the plugin behaviour.